nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:
 1. The _Result Display_ will show 3 information:

     a.
-Today's day. (eg. Today is THURSDAY.)
+Today's day. (e.g. Today is THURSDAY.)

     b.
 Total number of employees who are available today.